B'nai Jacob Synagogue (Middletown, Pennsylvania)

-B'nai Jacob Synagogue is a historic Conservative synagogue located at the intersection of Nissley and Water Streets, Middletown, Dauphin County, Pennsylvania.
+B'nai Jacob Synagogue is a historic Conservative synagogue at the intersection of Nissley and Water Streets in Middletown, Dauphin County, Pennsylvania, United States.

+History

 It was built in 1906, and is a one-story brick building with a front gabled roof.
-The front facade features brick recessed panels with pointed arched windows and a circular window.
+The front façade features brick recessed panels with pointed arched windows and a circular window.
 Atop the front gable is a Star of David.
 It is the oldest building erected as a synagogue in Dauphin County.

 It was added to the National Register of Historic Places in 1985.